Pope announces World Youth Day to return to Asia in 2027, urges young people 'not to be afraid'

 Responding to questions about whether the pope’s health is the reason behind his ignored speeches, the Vatican spokesman, Matteo Bruni, said Francis is in good shape and isn’t suffering any eyesight problems that might make reading his remarks difficult.

 The young people seemed thrilled with all that he’s been saying.
-They braved a searing temperature of 38 degrees C (100 F) on Saturday to be in place for the vigil service to hear him.
+They braved a searing temperature of 38 degrees C (100 F) on Saturday to be in place for his evening vigil service.

 They woke Sunday as the sun rose over the River Tagus.
 Many had slept on mats, cots and the bare ground to be in place for Francis' Mass, scheduled for early to avoid midday temperatures that were expected to hit 40 degrees C (104 F).
 Starting at dawn, a priest-DJ started spinning thumping reggae and Christian hymns from the sound system.